 The very intact, impressive walls of the Old City are Dubrovnik’s biggest attraction.
 The city is steeped in awe-inspiring architecture.
 Breath-taking monasteries, fountains, and museums are seemingly around every corner.

-Besides being a gorgeous city, Dubrovnik has historically been an important maritime town – one which held its own culturally and militaristically, against the Venitians and the Ottomans.
-It was tremendously influential in the development of Croatian language, literature and culture.
+Besides being a gorgeous city, Dubrovnik has historically been an important maritime town – one which held its own culturally and militarily, against the Venetians and the Ottomans.
+It was tremendously influential in the development of Croatian language, literature, and culture.
 No wonder, UNESCO named Dubrovnik a World Heritage Site.